Culture of Alberta: Hockey

 Calgary and Edmonton have likewise competed against one another in hockey since the 1890s.
 Teams in senior leagues such as the Western Canada Hockey League, and junior leagues such as the Western Hockey League, played against one another for most of the 20th century.
 It was not until the 1980s, however, that both cities had professional teams that could sustain a rivalry.
 The Edmonton Oilers first played in the 1972–73 season of the World Hockey Association.
 After that league folded in the summer of 1979, the Oilers joined the NHL for the 1979–80 season.
 The Calgary Flames began life as the Atlanta Flames in the 1972–73 season of the National Hockey League, and after a group of Calgary businessmen bought the team, the club relocated to Calgary for the 1980–81 season.
 The Flames played their first three seasons in the Stampede Corral before moving to the Olympic Saddledome for the 1983–84 season.
 The golden age of the Flames-Oilers rivalry was the late 1980s, when the two teams were at the pinnacle of their power.
 During this era both clubs featured a balance of skill and toughness that resulted in many high-scoring, fight-filled games.
-From 1983 to 1990, the Stanley Cup Finals included either the Oilers or Flames.
+From 1983 to 1990, the Stanley Cup Final included either the Oilers or Flames.
 Since the 1980s, the teams have not been competitive simultaneously, which has meant that the rivalry has diminished to an extent.
-Edmonton last played in the Stanley Cup Finals in 2006, while Calgary last played in the Finals in 2004.
+Edmonton last played in the Stanley Cup Final in 2025, while Calgary last played in the Final in 2004.
 Unquestionably the greatest sports star in Alberta's history is Wayne Gretzky, who played for the Edmonton Oilers from 1979 to 1988.

 Junior hockey leagues such as the Western Hockey League and the Alberta Junior Hockey League play an important cultural role in the province's small towns.